-We will be bringing A Bad Case to select theaters this Summer.
+We will be streaming A Bad Case soon.

-Tell us where you want to see it and we may bring the
+Tell us what platform you want to see it streamed on.

 WHAT WOULD BE THE WORST MOMENT TO HAVE DIABETES?

 A brash type 1 girl, plays a high stakes ping-pong game to keep from facing her biggest fear, dating with diabetes.
 But it’s hard to play well when her friends are coming up with dark and ridiculous stories of the worst that diabetes could bring.

 Eddie is the classic blue-collar scholar.
 Smart, kind, and gentle, but tough.
 He’s charming without knowing it.

 He knows Haley isn’t too fond of him so it’s become his game to try to charm her, which only makes her hate him more.

 He’s not a type 1, but has been friends with Thoreau since college.
 So he for sure has earned the title of Type 3.